pzim-devdata/volumouse/README.md

 It's very easy to configure, there are just a simple command to execute, once for all, the first time :

-All is explained in volumouse --help and volumouse --info
+All is explained in `volumouse.py --help` and `volumouse.py --info`

 Open a terminal in the directory of volumouse.py and type :